 Selecting an Egg Donor

-Your egg donor can be someone blood related to you (female partner) to preserve the genetic link, or you could choose a donor from one of the many egg donor agencies.
-Most (but not all) donor agency Donor Egg IVF treatments are anonymous.
+Your egg donor can be someone blood-related to you to preserve the genetic link, or you could choose a donor from one of the many egg donor agencies.
+Most (but not all) Donor Egg IVF treatments are anonymous.

-Once you select your egg donor, she will become a patient at our center and will be medically and genetically screened by us.
+Once you select your egg donor, she will become a patient at our Clinic and will be medically and genetically screened by us.

 Donor Egg IVF Procedure

 Donor Egg IVF is a two-stage treatment.
 The first phase consists of the development and cryopreservation (vitrification) of embryos.

 There are several different forms of ovarian stimulation protocols, each with many modifications.
 Your egg donor's treatment is always individualized to maximize the probability of a successful outcome.
 The selection of an optimal protocol is based on your donor's reproductive history and her pre-treatment evaluation.
 Below are three examples of egg donation treatment protocols used at Bay IVF.
 Your donor's individualized protocol may take less or more time to complete.